I'm a straight, Christian man who is liberal - both politically and theologically.

 I also disagree with Tim Farron's comments that being a liberal leader and a "faithful Christian" is irreconcilable.
 There are lots of liberal Christians.

-It helps to be a Christian who embraces people of all sexualities and is pro-choice if you want to be a liberal leader.
+If you want to be a liberal leader who is also a Christian, it helps (politically) to be a Christian who embraces people of all sexualities and is pro-choice.

 I do however think that you can hold personal views that are illiberal and still be a liberal politician so long as you don't impose your personal views on others.